pjsmith404/pjs-plant-planner/README.md

 tracking everything other than plants, so I'm going to abandon the drawing component and just add support for importing in images created elsewhere.

+# Background Image

+A background image can be optionally imported onto the map for you to overlay plants onto.
+If an image isn't imported, it just uses a white background that will fill the screen.
+If an image is imported, the canvas is sized to fit the image.

+## What if the iamge is larger than the screen?

+I should add in scroll bars for large background images to allow for more varied map sizes.

+## Saved data size

+The saving and loading for this is currently quite inefficient.
+On initial import, it creates an image from the filename.
+For saving and loading, it dumps the data directly from the tk photo image and imports this from a dict key in the save file.
+This leads to quite a large save file.
+It might be better to save the image file separately alongside the plant data, or else find some other way to encode it all.
+Not a huge deal for what it currently is.

 # Plant Icons

 I've got a basic icon, but it's nothing special.
 This should really be something that